The Web Hosting Mirage

 - You lose sales.

-- You lose email (remember, your email is down if your site is down.)
+- You lose email (remember, your email is likely down if your site is down unless you're using Gmail or similar.)

-- You lose time wasted tracking down the problem.
+- You lose time tracking down the problem.

 - You lose referrals from folks who thought you were a reputable business.